By Jack Brittle, Local Journalism Initiative Reporter

 Fyfe-Mitchell is currently saving up for a trip to see whales, which are his favourite animal.

 The local employer that was honoured at the event was Bartek Ingredients, the world’s largest producer of malic acid and food-grade fumaric acid.
-Igor Ristevski, the senior manager, was there on behalf of the company.
+Igor Ristevski, an HR generalist, was there on behalf of the company.

 Ristevski said that Goodwill reached out to the company two years ago when they were starting their FAST program (Food and Beverage Accelerated Skills Training program), which focuses on food safety.